 - The steering phase – if needed, the updates to the tasks are introduced, and tasks are reassigned among the project participants to avoid their overload.

-Kanban is an approach to manage a software development project without clear iterations.
+At ScienceSoft, we use Kanban approach to manage a software development project without clear iterations.
 The project activities are split into small tasks to be performed within several working days.
 The tasks are assigned to team members and added to the Kanban board, which is split into different columns according to the status of the tasks in each column (e.g., to be done, in progress, completed).
 As the status of a task changes, a responsible team member moves the task from one column to another.

 Planning participants: A project owner, a project manager, business analysts, team leads of the teams involved in the project (designers, developers, testers, data analysts and so on).